Daisies and Asters Do Well in Dallas and All of Texas

 Primrose

-Asters / Purple Daisies bloom at varying times but all do well in Texas.
+Asters / Purple Daisies bloom at varying times but do well in Texas.

 African Daisy - Osterperosum does well in Texas.